Can I convert crypto dust?

 Now, imagine you have to pay a commission of 10 pennies every time you buy something.
 It wouldn't hurt much with the bill, but what if you wanted to spend just 5 pennies?
 Paying a dime to do so doesn't feel right.
 And if all you have is 5 pennies, you won't be able to make any transactions at all.

-The minimum exchange amount explained
+The minimum swap amount explained